 About the Park

 Radnor Lake State Park is a 1,368-acre park and is protected as a Class II Natural Area.
 It is unique due to the abundance of wildlife viewing opportunities, environmental education programs, hiking opportunities and its location in an urban area.
-The park is day-use only and the more than six miles of trail are strictly used for hiking, photography and wildlife observation.
-Pets, jogging and bicycles are only allowed on the Otter Creek Road trail.
+The park is day-use only and the 7.75-miles of trail are strictly used for hiking, photography and wildlife observation.
+Pets, jogging, and bicycles are only allowed on the Otter Creek Road trail.
 The Lake Trail is accessible to people with all-terrain wheelchairs.

 Looking for something to do at the park?
 Here is a list of activities you can do at the park on your next adventure.